Planning your exhibit

 - All tables are 0.72m high

-- Cloths provided - usual colour is dark grey
+- Table cloths will be provided - usual colour is dark grey

 It is the responsibility of the exhibitors to insure their exhibits and personal belongings against theft and third party risks.
 The Society can take no responsibility for any loss of, or damage to, items left on the premises before, during or after the Exhibition.
 This includes all personal effects and anything on the exhibits themselves.
 The Royal Society is covered for public liability but is not responsible for Third Party risks so we recommend you check with your organisations in this respect.

-Exhibitors’ institutions should have Public Liability cover in place to a limit of £2,000,000.
+Exhibitors’ institutions should have Public Liability cover in place to a limit of £2,000,000 and you will be asked to submit a copy of the certificate along with your risk assessment and final exhibit design.

-A signed risk assessment must be completed by each exhibit and submitted by 30 April.
-Please use this Risk Assessment Form to complete your Risk Assessment.
+A signed risk assessment must be completed by each exhibit and submitted by Friday 26 April.
+A template risk assessment will be made available to use as a base in due course.

 - Please assess risks to both the exhibitors and the public